If you want to send 1 million cold emails a month, here's what you need.

 Rotation Strategy:

 For rotation, external inboxes vary by provider.
 Google Workspace is ~$6-12/user depending on your plan.
 If you're rotating 40+ domains through a cycle, you'll need to factor inbox costs during the migration phases.
 Also, given the limits on Google/Outlook inboxes, you'll need a lot more domains here.
 Assuming 25 inboxes per domain with 25 emails sent per day per inbox, you'll need approximately 54 domains to hit the same volume.
 And these are generous figures.
 We recommend at least 100 domains and lower sending volume.
 Mix and match as per comfort level, we don't have concrete numbers here.
-You can also just buy more Azure add-on accounts to offload some of the sending volume to that.
+You can also just buy more add-on slots to offload some of the sending volume to that.
 Book a call with us if you wanna do a deep-dive.

 The Reality Check